gsalaman/simple_ble_esp32/README.md

 # ESP32 Bluetooth Low Energy (BLE) Server Example
 This repo demonstrates how to make a BLE server out of an ESP32.
+We'll be transferring a simple piece of data (a "dial value", ranging from 0 to 9) between devices.

 ## BLE Overview
 Standard Bluetooth is typically used when streaming data is needed...for example, a wireless headset.
 This connection consumes a fair amount of power.
 Bluetooth Low Energy (BLE) was added to the standard in order to facilitate short, energy-efficent data transfers.

 ## Technology Tradeoffs
-We're going to use BLE to provide a point-to-point connection, via a client-server model.
+BLE provides a point-to-point connection via a client-server model.
 If you are looking for a many-to-one or many-to-many network, this strategy may not be best for your project; something like MQTT may be better.

 The main "pro" of using BLE is that this connection is "paired"...there's no network setup involved like with MQTT over WiFi.